Chili Powder From Roasted Dried Chiles

-Homemade chili powder is a staple item in my pantry.
-It's always there because I use it so often.
-It's far better than chili powder you will find in your local market and it is really easy to make.
+Homemade chili powder is a staple item in my pantry because I use it so often.
+It's far better than any chili powder you will find in the grocery stores and it is really easy to make.
 This is an adaptation of a recipe by Alton Brown on the Food Network.
 I modified his original recipe for my taste, but the inspiration came from Mr. Brown.

-Homemade chili powder is one of those things that, once you try, you will wonder how you ever did without it.
-It tastes SO go and is so easy to make.
+Homemade chili powder is one of those things that, once you try it, you will never go back to store-bought chili powder again.

 This may be easier said than done.
-My market never seems to have the same chiles in stock.
-So, I need to be a bit creative.
+My market never seems to have the same chiles in stock so sometimes I need to get creative and try multiple markets.
 There are plenty of online resources if you can't find them locally.
 For this batch, I selected guajillo, ancho, cascabel and de arbol chiles.

 Roast the Chiles